WordPress/create-block-theme/readme.txt

 This plugin allows you to:
 - Create a new theme, blank theme, child theme or style variation.
+- List and preview font families and font faces embeded in your theme.
-- Embed Google Fonts in your theme
+- Embed Google Fonts in your theme.
-- Embed local font assets in your theme
+- Embed local font assets in your theme.

 The plugin is development only — not intended for use on production websites, but used as a tool to create new themes.